 Monster Watercolor Drawings and Paintings

 I knew I wanted to do a watercolor lesson with my first graders and typically I do a fish or a flower.
-Tiring of those particular lessons, I wanted something new.
+Tired of those particular lessons, I wanted something new.
 While racking my brain, I glanced up at my bookshelf and noticed a worn copy of Where The Wild Things Are by Maurice Sendak.

 Perfect!
 What little kid doesn’t like monsters?